Gaia da Camino: Biography

 Gaia da Camino was born around 1270 in Treviso.
 Her father was Gherardo III da Camino, and the identity of her mother is unknown.
 There was speculation that her mother was Gherardo's second wife, Chiara della Torre, but no official record of this exists.

 The da Camino family was of Lombard heritage, and likely related to the Collalto family.
 During Gaia's lifetime, the da Camino family was in its prime, and she grew up knowing a lifestyle of prominence and wealth.
 Gaia's father, Gherardo, was known to entertain many guests who were prominent in the art world, including Dante Alighieri and the troubadour Ferrarino da Ferrara.

 Gaia married her cousin, Tolberto III da Camino, sometime prior to the summer of 1291, with a substantial dowry.
-She was made the universal heir of Frixa, another noblewoman likely from Treviso, in 1302.
+She was made the universal heiress of Frixa, another noblewoman likely from Treviso, in 1302.
 In 1309, Gaia and Tolberto were commended for their protection of Venetian lands in a letter written to them by the Venetian doge Pietro Gradenigo.

 Gaia's will was drafted on 14 August 1311, and she died shortly thereafter.